TrainWeb.org Facebook Page

 The view towards the Car Wash building.

-Another Gold Line train went by during our visit here.
+Another Gold Line train went by.

 The famous Southern Pacific advertising sign on the wall that was designed so the riders of the old Santa Fe trains could see it and make a choice of trains to take in their future.

-A look in the Metro Rail R21 Car Wash building.
+Looking into the Metro Rail R21 Car Wash building.

 R21 Shop view.